TheArturthur/CoppermindScraper/Cosmere/Battle of the Tower.md

 |**World**|[[Roshar\|Roshar]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

 >“*He saw a chance to pull out, letting the Parshendi destroy us.
 So he did it.
 A very Alethi thing to do.
-Ruthless, yet still allowing him to feign a sense of honor or morality.*”
+Ruthless, yet still allowing him to feign a sense of honor or morality. *”
-\-Dalinar's description of Sadeas's betrayal[1]
+\-Dalinar's description of Sadeas's betrayal[2]

 The **Battle of the Tower** is a major engagement during the [[War of Reckoning\|War of Reckoning]] fought by the combined armies of the [[Alethi\|Alethi]] [[Highprince\|Highprinces]] [[Dalinar Kholin\|Dalinar Kholin]] and [[Torol Sadeas\|Torol Sadeas]] against the [[Parshendi\|Parshendi]] forces led by [[Eshonai\|Eshonai]].
 The engagement takes place on a plateau of the [[Shattered Plains\|Shattered Plains]] called the [[Tower (Roshar)\|Tower]], the largest and most coveted of the plateaus.